DeanCording/node-red-contrib-statistics/README.md

 - uniqueCount
 - variance

-In addition, two other functions are implemented:
+In addition, three other functions are implemented:

 - size - returns the size of the data set
 - clear - clears the data set
 - dump - dumps the data set in an array

+These three functions can also contain a data item or array of data items which are added to the data set before calculating the result for `size` or `dump`, or after the data set is cleared for `clear`.

 For more detailed information about the functions see the [Simple Statistics API documentation](http://simplestatistics.org/docs/).